nhartung/100-days-of-code/log.md

 **Today's Progress**: Continued to work on the generator.
 It's actually starting to look pretty cool.
 I used a Path2D to animate some LightParticles internal to the generator when it's powered on.
 Makes it pretty clear when it's on vs off.

 **Thoughts:** Still continuing to learn and utilize new tools that I wouldn't have thought to look for to begin with.
 The Path2D is a lot easier than trying to hand code things to follow a path.

+### Day 22 August 23rd, 2020

+**Today's Progress**: Added a lot of polish to the Generator object.
+Added the ability for the player to shoot a light at the generator in order to power it.
+Spent some time playing around with a pretty cool shader effect for the Generator object.
+I'm really happy with how it turned out.
+Shaders ftw!

+**Thoughts:** Starting to really see the power of shaders.